EmilyCassel/inTheSnow/README.md

 Directions for Future Development

 ## Description
+This app shows the current weather in the city searched as well as the coming forecast for the next 5 days. it also saves past searched cities as buttons so they can be clicked oo to easily bring up that information for the past searched city

 ## Motivation for Development
 The motivation for development was to create an easy to use weather application that allows the user to easily click on a past searched city and see the coming weather on the same page as the current weather for easy life planning.